Spiritualism (movement): Evolution

-Spiritualists reacted with an uncertainty to the theories of evolution in the late 19th and early 20th century.
-Broadly speaking the concept of evolution fitted the spiritualist thought of the progressive development of humanity.
+Spiritualists reacted with uncertainty to the theories of evolution in the late 19th and early 20th century.
+Broadly speaking, the concept of evolution aligned with the spiritualist thought of progressive human development.
 At the same time, however, the belief in the animal origins of humanity threatened the foundation of the immortality of the spirit, for if humans had not been created by God, it was scarcely plausible that they would be specially endowed with spirits.
-This led to Spiritualists embracing spiritual evolution.
+This led to spiritualists embracing spiritual evolution.

-The Spiritualists' view of evolution did not stop at death.
-Spiritualism taught that after death spirits progressed to spiritual states in new spheres of existence.
-According to Spiritualists evolution occurred in the spirit world "at a rate more rapid and under conditions more favourable to growth" than encountered on earth.
+The spiritualists' view of evolution did not stop at death.
+Spiritualism taught that after death, spirits progressed to spiritual states in new spheres of existence.
+According to spiritualists, evolution occurred in the spirit world "at a rate more rapid and under conditions more favourable to growth" than encountered on earth.

-In a talk at the London Spiritualist Alliance, John Page Hopps (1834–1911) supported both evolution and Spiritualism.
+In a talk at the London Spiritualist Alliance, John Page Hopps (1834–1911) supported both evolution and spiritualism.
 Hopps claimed humanity had started off imperfect "out of the animal's darkness" but would rise into the "angel's marvellous light".
-Hopps claimed humans were not fallen but rising creatures and that after death they would evolve on a number of spheres of existence to perfection.
+Hopps claimed that humans were not fallen but rising creatures, and that after death, they would evolve on various spheres of existence to perfection.

 Theosophy is in opposition to the spiritualist interpretation of evolution.
 Theosophy teaches a metaphysical theory of evolution mixed with human devolution.
 Spiritualists do not accept the devolution of the theosophists.
-To theosophy humanity starts in a state of perfection (see Golden age) and falls into a process of progressive materialization (devolution), developing the mind and losing the spiritual consciousness.
-After the gathering of experience and growth through repeated reincarnations humanity will regain the original spiritual state, which is now one of self-conscious perfection.
+To theosophy, humanity starts in a state of perfection (see Golden age) and falls into a process of progressive materialization (devolution), developing the mind and losing the spiritual consciousness.
+After the gathering of experience and growth through repeated reincarnations, humanity will regain the original spiritual state, which is now one of self-conscious perfection.